 Here are some best practices to help ensure safe purchases on Etsy or on an Etsy-powered website.

 Overall, use your best judgement.
 If something seems shady or too good to be true, it’s best not to risk it.

 Credit card safety

-- Never give your full credit card number, social security number, or password in an email, Etsy Conversation, or over the phone.
+- Never give your full credit card number, social security number, or password in an email, Etsy Message, or over the phone.

 - If you are making a transaction in person, do not speak your credit card information aloud.
 Be sure to sign for the transaction and request a receipt.

 - Check your credit card statement regularly to track your spending and card activity.

 - Keep track of your credit card: who is authorised to use it, and who has access to it.

 - Change your passwords on a regular basis.
 The more complex a password is, the better you’re protected.

 - If you share your computer or device, sign out of any website accounts before letting others use it.